Methadone for Pain Management in Spinal Surgery

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are currently using methadone or certain other drugs like opioid antagonists.
 It's best to discuss your specific medications with the trial team.

-Is methadone safe for pain management in spinal surgery?
+What evidence suggests that methadone might be an effective treatment for pain management in spinal surgery?

 Who Is on the Research Team?